Skip to main content

 The Difference Between Gloss and Matte Paper Finishing

-Glossy paper is coated with a shiny, smooth surface that reflects light, giving it a high level of sheen.
 This coating allows the colours on the print to appear more vibrant and produces sharp images with crisp contrast.
-Many choose the glossy finish for marketing materials, magazines, and photo prints because it makes images stand out and appear more professional.
+Many choose the glossy finish for marketing materials, magazines, and business cards because it makes images stand out and appear more professional.

 Pros: